zowe/zlux-app-server/README.md

 //(on z/OS only)
 mv zssServer externals/Rocket

-//(on LUW host only)
-mv terminal-3270.js externals/Rocket
-mv terminal-vt.js externals/Rocket
-mv rocket-term-handler.js externals/Rocket
 ```

 ### 3. Set the server configuration
-Read the [Configuration](https://github.com/gizafoundation/zlux/wiki/Configuration-for-zLUX-Proxy-Server-&-ZSS) wiki page for a detailed explanation of the primary items that you'll want to configure for your first server.
+Read the [Configuration](https://github.com/zowe/zlux/wiki/Configuration-for-zLUX-Proxy-Server-&-ZSS) wiki page for a detailed explanation of the primary items that you'll want to configure for your first server.

 In short, ensure that within **config/zluxserver.json**, **node.http.port** OR **node.https.port + other HTTPS parameters** are set to your liking on the LUW host, and that **zssPort** is set on the z/OS host.